UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

 The CSV file contains features and metrics extracted from the various reports.
 Because the size of the generated Verilog designs is very large, we compressed the actual designs in tar balls; you should be able to download them with the below links.
 Currently, we have data for two Xilinx FPGA devices.
+(We are talking with Xilinx to clarify on the license issue and the tar balls will be released soon)

 - Polybench
 The CSVs are: fpga_ml_dataset/HLS_dataset/polybench/\*/\*/\*.csv